codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you make a water bed more bouncy.
-You use Spring Water
+What did one nut say as he chased another nut?
+I'm a cashew!

 ## Daily Trivia

-All of the following programs are classified as raster graphics editors EXCEPT:
+Which internet company began life as an online bookstore called &#039;Cadabra&#039;?
- 1. Inkscape
+ 1. Amazon
- 2. Paint.NET
+ 2. Shopify
- 3. GIMP
+ 3. Overstock
- 4. Adobe Photoshop
+ 4. eBay

 <details>
   <summary>Answer</summary>
-  Inkscape
+  Amazon
 </details>